Five people died in a small plane crash near Louisiana airport, officials say

 Three people were injured on the ground, including a person who was in or near a car and two employees of a nearby post office, Benoit said.
 The postal workers were treated for smoke inhalation and are doing fine, he said.

-The eight-passenger plane was taking off from the airport when it crashed, Benoit said.
+The eight-passenger aircraft was taking off from the airport when it crashed, Benoit said.
 The crash site is about 4 miles from the airport.
+The NTSB identified the aircraft as a Piper PA-31T.

 Officials arrived at the crash site at 9:30 a.m., Benoit said.
 Several local and state agencies were on the scene cooperating, and the FAA has done a preliminary investigation, he said.
 Authorities expect the NTSB to arrive later Saturday evening, Benoit said.